There has been a lot of speculation going around from the last few months regarding the Android Q’s name.

 Google is finally abandoning its iconic back button by enabling gesture controls in Android 10.
 Following up on Pie’s gesture-based navigation that kept the back button around, Android 10 now features a full gesture control procedure of navigation.

 By using the gesture control, you can go back by swiping from either the left or right edge of the screen to the center, swiping up goes home, a swipe up and hold is meant for multitasking menu.
 Meanwhile, you can also adjust the sensitivity by swiping.
+These features are also available inSwift design patterns when you opt to create a feature-rich app.

 3. Live caption